Public appointment application process

 Regulating the public appointments process

-The Commissioner for Public Appointments for Northern Ireland regulates Ministerial appointments to most public bodies and publishes a Code of Practice which provides departments with guidance on the process to be followed when making public appointments.
+The Commissioner for Public Appointments for Northern Ireland regulates Ministerial appointments to most public bodies.
+They publish a Code of Practice which gives departments guidance on the process to be followed when making public appointments.

-You can find more information at the link below.
+You can find more information at the following link: